Jirès Kembo Ekoko: Stade Rennais

-In his first season, Kembo Ekoko made his debut, coming on for Jimmy Briand in the late minutes of a 2–1 loss against Lille.
-Since his debut, he played very little on first team that season, which led him being linked with several clubs in the lower division, but the club rejected the bids.
+Kembo Ekoko made his debut with Rennes during a 2–1 loss against Lille.
+He played very little during his first season, which led several lower-division clubs to bid for him, but Rennes rejected the bids.

 In his second season, Kembo Ekoko's playing time was limited.
 Under Pierre Dréossi, Kembo Ekoko played his first game in the UEFA Cup against Lokomotiv Sofia in a 2–1 loss, before coming off for Jérôme Leroy.
 In the next UEFA Cup match, Kembo Ekoko set up a goal for Bruno Cheyrou in a 1–1 draw against Brann.
 At the end of the season, he earned French citizenship, and a call up for the France national team.